binghuan/mycoffee/react/README.md

 * Constructing new UI structure by using `material-ui` components
 * ~~Sort by distance~~
 * Complete functional features
+  * Filter by range
+  * Search for keyword
 * Refactor some settings to side menu
 * Use a react componets to replace hand-written social sharing function(`react-share`)
 * Refine some behavior from old design